Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

 with

 where $W_{if}$ is the reaction probability.
-The index $l$ denotes lepton, electron or neutrino, and the indices $1$ and $2$ label the target particles, e.g. baryons and electrons.
+The index $l$ denotes leptons, electrons or neutrinos, and the indices $1$ and $2$ label the target particles, e.g. baryons and electrons.
+In the above equations, we omit the contribution from the neutrino mean-field because its depth is about a few ten eV ($G_F \rho_0 \approx 15$ eV), and the magnetic contribution is much less.

-Here, we introduce several assumptions to obtain a solution to the Boltzmann equation as follows.
+Here, we introduce several assumptions to obtain a solution to the Boltzmann equation.
 First, we assume that the system is almost in equilibrium, and that $f_\nu (\vbr,\vk)$ can be separated into two parts

-where the first and the second terms are the local equilibrium part and the deviation from the equilibrium, respectively, with $\epsi_\nu(\vbr)$ the neutrino chemical potential at the position $\vbr$.
-The phase-space distribution functions for the other particles are assumed to be local thermodynamic equilibrium distributions.
+where the first and the second terms are the local equilibrium part and the deviation from the equilibrium, respectively, with the neutrino chemical potential $\epsi_\nu(\vbr)$ at the position $\vbr$.
+The phase-space distribution functions of other particles are assumed to have local thermodynamic equilibrium distributions.
 In addition, we also omit the contribution from $e^{-} + B \rightarrow B^\prime + \nu_e$.
 The collision term can thus be written as

 where $W_{S}$ and $W_{A}$ are the scattering and absorption probabilities.